ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

 correlation to porosity.
 Shape-Out also allows to compute the principal inertia ratio which is the maximal inertia ratio that can be obtained by rotating the contour.
-Thus, the principal inertai ratio is rotation-invariant which makes it applicable to reservoir measurements where e.g. cells are not aligned with the channel.
+Thus, the principal inertia ratio is rotation-invariant which makes it applicable to reservoir measurements where e.g. cells are not aligned with the channel.
 To quantify the alignment of the measured objects with the measurement channel, Shape-Out can additionally quantify the tilt of the contour